openego/eGo/doc/index.rst

 .. image:: images/open_ego_logo.png
-   :align: right
    :scale: 40%

-.. note:: Note, this software is under construction and not
-          ready for a normal use.

 .. note:: Note, the data source of eGo relies on
           the Open Energy Database. - The registration for the public